davidbannon/FPC_Laz_Install/readme.md

-    $> bash ./fpc-tar.bash -f 324rc1 -a -p deb <enter>
+    $> bash ./fpc-tar.bash -f 324rc1 -a -r <enter>

-Because you provided **-p deb** it will try to resolve the FPC dependencies, use 'deb' for Debian, Ubuntu and derivatives, 'rpm' for Fedora, Mageia and similar, 'pac' for Arch systems.
+Because you provided **-p deb** it will try to resolve the FPC dependencies, works with Debian, RPM or pacman systems.
 You will be asked for the root password to install those dependencies.
 If you know dependencies are OK (perhaps you have another FPC install?), leave this section out.